Xin-Zhou-smu/PatchNet/deeplearning/README.md

 ## Running and evalutation

-If you only download our dataset and want to train by yourself,  please follow the instruction below.
+If you only download our dataset and want to train it by yourself,  please follow the instruction (step1&2) below.

 Or if you want to directly use our pretrained model to reproduce our results, please only use command in the step2 and give the path of our pretrained model to '--load_model'.

-1. To train the model for bug fixing patch classification, please follow this command:
+Step 1.
+To train the model for bug fixing patch classification, please follow this command:

        $ python main.py -train -train_data [path of our data] -dictionary_data [path of our dictionary data] For example:

        $ python main.py -train -train_data 'train.pkl' -dictionary_data 'dict.pkl'

-2. To evaluate the model for bug fixing patch classification, please follow this command:
+Step 2.
+To evaluate the model for bug fixing patch classification, please follow this command:

        $ python main.py -predict -pred_data [path of our data] -dictionary_data [path of our dictionary data] -load_model [path of our model]
   For example: